What to Know About Getting a BSN Degree: Common Courses and Requirements

 BSN Clinical Hours Requirements

-Throughout their coursework, nurses will participate in clinicals, putting into practice what they learned in the classroom through the completion of lab work.
-The hours needed to complete a BSN program ranges from 300-700.
+Throughout their coursework, nursing students will participate in clinicals, putting into practice what they learned in the classroom through providing patient care and completing labs.
+The hours needed to complete a BSN program range from 300-700.

 With many academic programs providing online options, nurses who take this route still need to complete in-person clinical hours.
 Online programs partner with institutions that can provide nursing students with the necessary experiences.

-Specialties such as diabetes management, oncology, dermatology, or geriatrics all require varying subsets of skills that require a different clinical experience.
+Specialties such as diabetes management, oncology, dermatology, or geriatrics all require varying subsets of skills and different clinical experiences.

 BSN Professional and Technical Requirements